qtxbryan/SC1015-Mini-Project/README.md

 ## About

-This is our Mini Project for SC1015. we used the FIFA 19 dataset from Kaggle
+This is our Mini Project for SC1015. we used the [FIFA 19 Dataset from Kaggle](https://www.kaggle.com/datasets/karangadiya/fifa19)

 The order of our notebook is: